odoo/odoo/doc/howtos/backend.rst

     #.
 CHECK that the course description and the course title are different
     #.
 Make the Course's name UNIQUE
-    #.
-Make sure the Attendee table can not contain the same partner for the
-       same session multiple times (UNIQUE on pair)

     .. only:: solutions